-Whereas the stronger brother is free from law and tradition.
+Whereas the stronger brother is free from law.
 He knows he's right with God by faith alone.
 In Christ compliance to custom is no longer required.
+He's free to break from tradition at the leading of God's Spirit.